iscrow/RPiDiskWiper/README.md

 * Error: Green is off and Red flashed on and off `._._._`

 After wipe, the script creates a DOS partition table on the disk with a single partition and formats is at FAT32.
 You can change the filesystem in `wiper`.
 It also adds a timestamp file on the newly created filesystem.

+If you remove a disk before the wipe is complete the script will flash the error pattern on the LEDs.
+It will cause no problems on the RPi.
+You can re-insert the disk and the wipe will start from the beginning.

+To wipe multiple devices, connect them in any order you like.
+Or start the RPi with them already connected.
+It doesn't matter.
+It will find them and wipe them.